kimonmatara/paya/README.rst

 functionality to `PyMEL <https://help.autodesk.com/view/MAYAUL/2022/ENU/?guid=__PyMel_index_html>`_ types at runtime for an integrated and familiar experience.

-Included is the most comprehensive, and intuitive, implementation of :doc:`maths rigging using Python operators
-<maths_rigging>` available anywhere, with over 100 methods for linear algebra, trigonometry and more.
+Included is the most comprehensive, and intuitive, implementation of **maths rigging using Python operators** available anywhere, with over 100 methods for linear algebra, trigonometry and more.

 Customisation is easy, and goes far beyond PyMEL's `virtual classes <https://github.com/LumaPictures/pymel/blob/master/examples/customClasses.py>`_ system to add support